 Single view browser: Browsers can dedicate all the screen space to a single view.
-The single view browsers are very efficient when only limited navigation is required.
+The single view browsers are very efficient for limited panning.
 They are the most commonly used browsers when display space is scarce.
-They are appropriate when the task requires users to concentrate on only a part of the image that can be made to fit the screen, but inappropriate when users have to compare several distant parts of the image (the fisheye with multiple foci is an exception).
+They are appropriate when the task requires users to concentrate on only a part of the image that can be made to fit the screen, but inappropriate when users have to compare several distant parts of the image (using a fisheye with multiple foci can help in some cases).
 We identified three variations of the single view browser, the detail only browser, the zoom-and-replace browser, and the fisheye.

 - The detail only browser does not support any zooming in or out, but only panning.
 As the Operations diagram shows (Figure 13), panning can be done by using scroll bars, sticky hands or arrow keys.
 This type of browser is the default provided by most windowing systems if the image to be viewed is larger than the window used for viewing.
-But it seems to work well only when the entire image is not much larger than the view.
+But it only seems to work well when the entire image is not much larger than the view.
 For example, it is quite acceptable to pan through an image which is four times the size of view.
 This browser is common for image generation since most of the work is done at the detail level.
 It is not appropriate for monitoring as some changes can remain unseen. - As the size difference increases navigation becomes more difficult and the zoom-and-replace browser becomes more appropriate.
 Some zoom-and-replace browsers do not offer panning, which can be annoying since users have to zoom out and then in to make slight adjustments to the detail view.
 Another typical mistake for zoom-and-replace browsers that allow panning is to forget to update the cursor position in the hidden overview during the panning of the detail view (which causes confusion when zooming out).
 Zoom-and-replace browsers make good image generation browsers and appropriate diagnostic tools if display update speed is sufficient.
-The numerous dynamic presentation aspects of the zoom-and-replace browser make it a large family of browsers. - Fisheye views give detail and context in a single view but, the fisheye browser severely distorts the image and requires constant reorientation.
-The distortion is a severe problem for applications where size and geometry are important (e.g. geographic information or CAD/CAM drawing).
-Fisheye views seem more appropriate for viewing abstract representations such as network diagrams which can be tailored for a user or a task but views do not change constantly for a given user or task.
-The transformations are complex and computationally demanding [Sarkar and Brown 92].
-Schaffer et al. demonstrated the benefit of fisheye views for hierarchically clustered networks [Schaffer et al., 93].
-The fisheye browser they developed was found to be superior to a zoom-and-replace browser.
-We were disturbed by the fact that the parameters of the zoom-and-replace interface were sub-optimum (e. g. too large of a zooming factor) but this experiment provides very valuable insights in the design of those two browsers.
+The numerous dynamic presentation aspects of the zoom-and-replace browser make it a large family of browsers.
+Some control of the zooming factor should be provided.